What is FD?

 FD NOW is a 501c3 tax-exempt, not-for-profit organization, dedicated to raising funds to support research that will drive better treatments and cures for patients with FD.

-Has there been any progress to help kids with FD?
+Has there been any progress to help those with FD?

 Is FD preventable?

 Yes!
-Today, there is a simple blood test to determine if you are a carrier.
+Today, there is genetic testing to determine if you are a carrier.
+Click here to learn more.

 What keeps us energized?